Harry Bridges

 Harry Bridges (28 July 1901 – 30 March 1990) was an Australian-born American union leader, first with the International Longshoremen's Association (ILA).
-In 1937, he led several chapters in forming a new union, the International Longshore and Warehouse Union (ILWU), expanding members to workers in warehouses, and led it for the next 40 years.
-He was prosecuted for his labor organizing and designated as subversive by the U.S. government during the 1930s, 1940s, and 1950s, with the goal of deportation.
-This was never achieved.
+In 1937, he led several Pacific Coast chapters of the ILA to form a new union, the International Longshore and Warehouse Union (ILWU), expanding its ranks to include thousands of additional warehouse workers.
+He served as ILWU president for the next 40 years.

-Bridges became a naturalized citizen in 1945.
-His conviction by a federal jury for having lied about his Communist Party membership when seeking naturalization was overturned by the Supreme Court in 1953 as having been prosecuted untimely, outside the statute of limitations.
-His official power was reduced when the ILWU was expelled by the CIO in 1950, but he continued to be re-elected by the membership and was highly influential until his retirement in 1977.
+Bridges rose to national fame as a key figure in the 1934 West Coast waterfront strike.
+He was designated a subversive alien by the U.S. government, with the goal of deporting him, but it was never achieved.
+He became an American citizen in 1945.
+He was then convicted by a federal jury for having lied about his Communist Party membership when applying for naturalization; however, the perjury conviction was overturned in 1953 by the Supreme Court because the original indictment against Bridges occurred outside the statute of limitations.

+His power as a union president was diminished in 1950 when the CIO expelled the ILWU as part of a purge of alleged Communist influence, but Bridges continued to be re-elected by ILWU membership and remained influential until his retirement in 1977.

 Background

 Bridges was born Alfred Renton Bryant Bridges in Kensington, Victoria, Australia.
+His father, Alfred Earnest Bridges, was a successful suburban realtor, and his mother, Julia (née Dorgan) Bridges, was a devout Roman Catholic of Irish descent.

 Career

 Bridges went to sea at age 16 as a merchant seaman and joined the Australian sailors' union.
-Inspired by Jack London to take to the sea, he took the name Harry from an uncle, who was a socialist and an adventurer.
-Bridges entered the United States in 1920, where his American colleagues gave him several nicknames, including "The Beak" for his prominent nose, "The Limey," as they couldn't tell the difference between an Australian and an Englishman, "Australian Harry," and "Racehorse Harry" for his love of horse racing.
+Inspired by the works of Jack London, Bridges "gravitated toward sailing and socialism."
+He took the name Harry from a favorite uncle, who was a socialist and an adventurer.
+Bridges entered the United States in 1920, where his American colleagues gave him several nicknames, including "The Nose" for his prominent hawk-like nose; and "The Limey" or "Limo", as they couldn't differentiate between an Australian and an Englishman.
+He was also teased about his passion for horse racing.

 In 1921, Bridges joined the Industrial Workers of the World (IWW), participating in an unsuccessful nationwide seamen's strike.
-While Bridges left the IWW shortly thereafter with doubts about the organization, his early experiences in the IWW and in Australian unions influenced his beliefs on militant unionism, based on rank and file power and involvement.
+He soon dropped out of the IWW with doubts about its effectiveness, but his early experiences in the IWW and in Australian unions influenced his belief that rank-and-file workers required "a militant, class-conscious organization".

-Bridges left the sea for longshore work in San Francisco in 1922.
-The shipowners had created a company union after the International Longshoremen's Association local in San Francisco was destroyed by a strike it lost in 1919.
-Bridges resisted joining that union, finding casual work on the docks as a "pirate".
-After he joined the San Francisco local of the ILA and participated in a Labor Day parade in 1924, he was blacklisted for several years.
-Bridges eventually joined the company union in 1927 and worked as a winch operator and rigger on a steel-handling gang.
+In 1922, Bridges left the sea for longshore work in San Francisco.
+By that time, the shipowners had created a company union, known as the Blue Book.
+This occurred in the aftermath of a failed 1919 strike that had all but destroyed the International Longshoremen's Association (ILA) local in San Francisco.
+At first, Bridges shunned the Blue Book, finding casual work on the docks as a "pirate".
+In 1924, after he joined the Riggers' and Stevedores' Union and participated in a Labor Day parade, he was blacklisted for several years.
+He reluctantly joined the company union in 1927 and worked as a winch driver and rigger on a steel-handling gang.